 Peer-to-peer (P2P) lending was born out of a need to provide borrowers access to funds without using a traditional bank or credit union but just through an internet platform.

-P2P is a win-win solution for the borrowers and investors.
-Borrowers try to avoid bank loans or in many cases aren’t applicable for a loan and have found peer-to-peer lending as a more convenient avenue to avail of loans.
+P2P is a win-win solution for borrowers and investors.
+Borrowers try to avoid bank loans or in many cases aren't applicable for a loan and have found peer-to-peer lending as a more convenient avenue to avail of loans.
 Investors have discovered that peer-to-peer lending is a great way to diversify their portfolio and yet get a respectable return for their investments.

 Technically, the P2P “lender” is not the actual entity that lends the money but rather an intermediary that facilitates the lending process through its platform.
 These applications are now widely popular in the United States, UK, Australia, and other progressive financial markets.
-The United States remain a leader in the volume of peer-to-peer lending and investing transactions.
+The United States remains a leader in the volume of peer-to-peer lending and investing transactions.

 What is P2P Lending?

 With P2P loans, it is individuals and investors who lend the money unlike in traditional loans where banks and credit unions are the ones lending the money.
 Imagine this scene: you’re short of cash so you go to your friend to borrow money with the promise of paying it back after one month.
 P2P is almost like that except that the P2P platform expands the whole thing on an industrial scale by matching borrowers to lenders for their mutual benefit.

 So, it’s basically a scenario where people with an extra money offer to lend them to those who are in urgent need of cash (businesses and individuals).
 A P2P service (which is usually an online platform) acts as the broker and facilitator so that the whole process becomes easy, safe, and convenient for both parties.

 Lenders are usually savers or individual investors who want a decent return on their money and borrowers are individuals or businesses who need some cash for legitimate needs.
 The borrowers need to prove that they have the capacity to pay back the loan and interest at the agreed time.